Northeast Forest Fire Region Update – June 16

-There was one new wildland fire confirmed in the Northeast Region last night:
+There were two new wildland fires confirmed in the Northeast Region by last night:

+- Cochrane 7 (COC007) is 126 hectares and is located approximately 87 kilometres northwest of Fort Severn.
+The fire is being observed.

-- Chapleau 9 (CHA009) is 1 hectare and is located around 6 kilometres north of highway 667 and approximately 35 kilometres southeast of Chapleau.
-The fire is being held.
+- Timmins 5 (TIM005) is 0.1 hectare and is located near the west side of Highway 144, approximately 4 kilometres west of Gogama.
+The fire is not under control.

-There are 3 active wildland fires in the Northeast Region; One is under control, one is being held, and one is being observed.
+There are 4 active wildland fires in the Northeast Region; One is under control, one is not under control and two are being observed.

-The fire hazard is primarily high in the Northeast region.
-The fire hazard is extreme in Temiskaming Shores and east of Sudbury.
-The hazard is moderate in the area of Sault Ste.
-Marie.
-Along the James Bay, the hazard is low to moderate.
+The fire hazard is moderate to extreme in areas south of Timmins and west of Sault Ste.
+Marie, as well as the Far North.
+Areas north of Timmins, Chapleau and Sault Ste.
+Marie, up to the James Bay, have a low fire hazard.

 Latest posts by Natural Resources Forestry (see all)